wpexplorer/wpex-svg-flag-icons/readme.md

 A little WordPress plugin used to display SVG flag icons via a shortcode.
+Be sure to check out the wiki for <a href="https://github.com/wpexplorer/wpex-svg-flag-icons/wiki/Shortcode-Examples">shortcode usage examples</a> and <a href="https://github.com/wpexplorer/wpex-svg-flag-icons/wiki/Shortcode-Parameters">parameters</a>.